 Application: Dust onto plant

-Ingredients: Potassium bicarbonate usually combined with horticultural oil and / or a substance to improve spreading and coverage of the leaves.
+Ingredients: Potassium bicarbonate usually combined with horticultural oil and/or a substance to improve spreading and coverage of the leaves.
 There are commercially available products such as GreenCure® and Kaligreen, or you can prepare your own.
-Note: Baking soda or sodium bicarbonate is often recommend for similar fungus problems, however research has shown potassium bicarbonate works better and is safer on plants.
+Note: Baking soda or sodium bicarbonate is often recommended for similar fungus problems, however, research has shown potassium bicarbonate works better and is safer on plants

-How It Works: It’s still unclear, but it appears that bicarbonates can damage the cell wall and possible create a pH that is not conducive to further fungal growth.
-The effect is immediate.
+How It Works: It’s still unclear, but it appears that bicarbonates can damage the cell wall and possibly create a pH that is not conducive to further fungal growth.
+The effect is immediate

-Precautions: Check label and test on a small area before spraying entire plant.
+Precautions: Check label and test on a small area before spraying the entire plant